Introduction to Australia Company Formation & Taxation FAQ

 14. How do I change my company’s details after registration?

-Changes can be made by lodging the appropriate forms with ASIC, such as Form 484 for changes to company details.
+Changes to your company’s details can be made by lodging the appropriate forms with ASIC, such as Form 484 for officeholder, address, or other updates.

 15. What is a Public Company (Ltd)?

-A Public Company is a company that can offer shares to the public and is subject to more stringent regulatory requirements than a proprietary company.
+A Public Company can offer shares to the public and is subject to more stringent regulatory requirements than a proprietary company.
+Public companies must comply with additional reporting and auditing obligations.

 16. Can I register a company with a generic name?

-Company names must be unique and comply with ASIC’s naming rules; generic names may be rejected if they are too similar to existing names.
+No. Company names must be unique and comply with ASIC’s naming rules.
+Generic or misleading names may be rejected if too similar to existing companies.

 17. What is the role of a company auditor?

-An auditor examines the company’s financial statements to ensure accuracy and compliance with accounting standards.
+An auditor reviews financial statements to ensure they are accurate and compliant with accounting standards.
+Auditors are mandatory for certain public companies.

 18. Can a company be registered without a director?

-No, at least one director is required to register a company in Australia.
+No. At least one director is required to register a company in Australia.
+For proprietary companies, only one resident director is necessary.

 19. What is the Australian Business Number (ABN)?

-An ABN is a unique identifier issued by the Australian Taxation Office (ATO) for businesses to use in their dealings with the ATO and other government agencies.
+An ABN is a unique identifier issued by the Australian Taxation Office (ATO).
+It allows your business to interact with government agencies, pay taxes, and issue invoices legally.

 20. How do I deregister a company in Australia?